How Much Does it Cost to Catch a Cheating Partner?

 How to Detect Hidden Bugs

 Detecting sophisticated surveillance devices requires proper equipment and experience.
-Some of the tools that may be used include:
+Examples include:

-• RF (radio frequency) detectors for wireless transmissions
+• RF receivers and spectrum analysers for wireless transmissions

-• Camera lens detectors to find hidden pinhole cameras
+• Camera lens detectors to find pinhole optics

 While inexpensive bug detectors are widely available online, they may not be sufficient to detect advanced or well-concealed devices.
 Professional-grade tools and trained technicians can often locate hidden threats that consumer devices cannot.